karthikmaddirala/Retail-Analytics-Pipeline-using-Snowflake-S3-and-Power-BI/README.md

 # 🛒 Retail Analytics Pipeline using Snowflake, S3, and Power BI

 This project presents an end-to-end retail analytics pipeline that simulates a Point of Sale (POS) data flow.
 It leverages Amazon S3 for data storage, Snowflake for warehousing and semantic modeling, and Power BI for real-time dashboarding.
-The goal is to deliver business insights from structured sales and customer data without a traditional transformation layer.
+The goal is to deliver business insights from structured sales and customer data.

 ---